What is a tenancy?

 fixed term (eg 12 months)

-The 'period' of a periodic tenancy is implied by the 'rental period'.
-If the rent is stated as a weekly amount, the period of the tenancy will be weekly, even if the agreement states that the rent must be paid fortnightly in advance .
+A periodic tenancy is a rolling tenancy with no fixed end date.
+If there is no expressly agreed term, the period of the tenancy is implied by the 'rental period'.
+This means that if the rent is stated as a weekly amount, the period of the tenancy is weekly, even if the agreement states that the rent must be paid fortnightly in advance.

 Contractual and statutory periodic tenancies A fixed-term agreement may specify that the tenancy is to continue on a periodic basis on expiry of the fixed term, in which case it becomes a 'contractual periodic tenancy' after the fixed term expires.